 After shopping, take some time out with the help of the health, hair and beauty stores in the area.
 Pankhurst London speakeasy barbershop is the ultimate masculine retreat whilst Johnny's Chop Shop retro barber style takes you to 60s Vegas.
 Why not head to Marshall Street Leisure Centre for a gym, pool & spa, or to Cowshed for beauty treatments to truly pamper yourself.

 From coffee to burgers, Newburgh Quarter offers a varied selection of food and drink.
-For after work drinks, head to traditional English pubs The White Horse or The Shaston Arms, or for a bite to eat, why not try brand new dumpling restaurant Ugly Dumpling, wine bar and restaurant Antidote or Kua ‘Aina.
-If your're after a caffeine fix, try Department of Coffee & Social Affairs.
+For after work drinks, head to traditional English pubs The White Horse or The Shaston Arms, or for a bite to eat, why not try our newcomers Pittabun or dumpling restaurant Ugly Dumpling.
+If you are looking for a glass of wine with your meal then wine bar and restaurant Antidote or Kua ‘Aina are great too.
+If you're after a caffeine fix, try Department of Coffee & Social Affairs.